 Enforce machine cleaning

-You can find the perfect recipe, have the perfect temperatures, create perfect foam, and it will all be for nothing if the machine isn’t maintained properly.
+You can find the perfect recipe, have the perfect temperatures, create the perfect foam, and it will all be for nothing if the machine isn’t maintained properly.
 If some milk stays in the pipes overnight or some grime makes its way into the cup – the coffee is ruined.

 Typically, the responsibility for maintaining the machine falls on the shoulders of on-site employees, but the coffee business operator needs to take their word on whether cleaning and maintenance are conducted according to whatever agreement is in place.